 2. The biggest challenge of your brand was?
 To create a look for our design pieces that are made of recycled material but still considered a beautiful and high quality product.
 The technical development was also very difficult.
 However, the most difficult thing has been to change people's perceptions and convince them that waste material can be turned into a design object.
 Say the beauty of the "speckled" look that reveals the recycled parts of old plastic toys.

 Today the news is full of environmental problems and the trend is increasingly towards organic products.
 Unfortunately, there is also a lot of "Greenwashing".
 Thus, our new challenge is to label our truly sustainable products in terms of quality, quality and longevity.

 3. Are you proud of?
 Our chair Charlie designed for children from 18 months to 7 years.
 In addition to other technical development issues we have already mentioned, creating a baby chair that is truly ergonomic and meets all safety requirements was a big challenge.

 "We are extremely pleased to hear that even small children can safely climb on the chair, that it is comfortable to use and that children love it."
 Both parents and children find the chair Charlie safe, stable, reliable and inspiring, this feedback makes us very proud. "

 4. You believe in?
 What is the good and the right thing.
 We strive to act socially and environmentally conscious.
 Fair business practices are therefore an integral part of our ethos.
 We translate these values into every step of our business.
 To be honest, though, this is not always the fastest and easiest way.

-That's why ecoBirdy does not only present a new product, but also research and new solutions.
-We want to be a role model for the application of the circular economy and at the same time a source of inspiration for it.
-"Circular design" generates a completely different approach to product development.
+Therefore ecoBirdy not only presents a new product, but also research and new solutions.
+We want to be a role model for the application of the circular economy and at the same time as a source of inspiration for it.
+"Circular Design" generates a completely different approach to product development.
 A concept must go beyond the point of use, functionality and style.
-The environment must also be taken into account and a balance must be established between all these aspects.
+The environment must also be taken into account and a balance must be found between all these aspects.